Jon preps the mast & boom for removal

 Who would do the work:

 Perhaps the most important criteria was who would do the work.
 Unfortunately, there's a language barrier, as neither of us speak any Thai beyond the pleasantries - greetings, thank you, etc. We decided that we needed an overseer, someone to manage the workers and take responsibility for the costs, quality, and timeliness of the work.
 Talking to other cruisers we had come up with the names of 3 well‑recommended project managers: Nai, Oh, and Boat Lagoon.
-A 4th name was recommended when we visited the Coconuts yard: Golf, who is one of the primary boat contractors there.
+A 4th name was recommended when we visited the Coconuts yard: Golf, who is the primary boat contractor there [ed: Golf is no longer welcome in Coconuts, or anywhere in Ao Chalong, because of unpaid debts].

 We talked extensively to all 4.
 Boat Lagoon we knew would be the most expensive, and (somewhat to our relief) they completely blew us off.
 After promising to come look at Ocelot and talk to us, they never showed and never even apologized.
 Not very professional, in our opinion.
 We'd contacted both Nai and Oh several weeks earlier but by the time we actually got to Phuket, both were too busy to take on all the jobs we wanted done.
 They both sent alternate representatives, but we had no information on either of them and neither were completely responsive to our needs.
 Consequently we got partial quotes from them, with suggestions that we take the jobs they couldn't do to someone else.